 Its TPU-coated polyester build ensures durability and water resistance, complemented by water-resistant zippers to keep your gear dry.
 The pack has a main pocket, secondary pockets, and side pockets for easy access to essentials.
 It also features a webbing loop for hanging and carry handles for easy transportation.

-If you plan to hunt from a blind and want to keep your duck hunting accessories accessible, you may want to consider a blind bag, like this one from Rig’Em Right.
+If you plan to hunt from a blind and want to keep your duck hunting accessories accessible, you may want to consider a blind bag, like this one from Drake.
 It is a well-crafted piece of duck hunting gear.
 It features a heavy-duty 600D polyester construction and a hard-shell bottom.
 For storage, it offers a spacious main compartment, handy side pockets for quick access to essentials, a separate molded ammo compartment, and a molded sunglasses case.
 The bag features a hook to attach to a hook in the timber or a nail in the blind, as well as clips to attach to stubble straps on the outside of your blind.

 Decoys, Rigging & Decoy Bag